ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The actual thresholds to declare a path unreliable are implementation specific.

 Interactive:
 : The connection should attempt to use multiple paths in parallel in order to minimize loss and delay.
-The actual strategy is implementation specific and  my depend on the multipath protocol used, but should not aim to exceed the bandwidth provided by the best of the available paths.
+The actual strategy is implementation specific and may depend on the multipath protocol used, but should not aim to exceed the capacity provided by the best of the available paths.

 Passive-Interactive:
 : As Interactive, but only using paths established by the peer endpoint.